cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 type PublicToolProps = SharedToolProp & {
     name?: string;
 };

+// Warning: (ae-missing-release-tag) "PublicViewportInput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type PublicViewportInput = {
+    element: HTMLElement
+    viewportUID: string
+    type: ViewportType
+    defaultOptions: ViewportInputOptions
+}

 // Warning: (ae-missing-release-tag) "rectangle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //